brunoscopelliti/poker-combinations/README.md

 If you, like me, are interested to know exactly what these 21 combinations are, you can use this **poker-combinations** module I've made.

-It's a pretty simple, and small javascript module, without dependencies; it exports just a function you can use to get those combinations you're interested in.
+It's a pretty simple, and small JavaScript module, without dependencies; it exports just a function you can use to get those combinations you're interested in.

 ```js
 const getCombinations = require("poker-combinations");